h1d31n455/MasterOfYourProcess/README.md

 - a little change to Condemn Logic so Modules\Common\Collision.lua is needed ( you can downloa it with Download robur - master of your process process on main page)

 1.2.3

-- Upgrade Ward on Bush afret Condemn
+--mistake

+1.2.3a
+- im done IsVisible Dont work XD
 - You know I have no idea about what I'm doing so Now DickVayne should works not fucking every thing u have load too xD
--
+- upgrade Condemn Prediction it works better then my math before
+- drawing may be a little glitchy

 --to do ?
 - Upgrade Condemn Prediction